pr4bh4sh/BCACourseProgrammingPrivate/e2e/doc/QA-Automation-Review.md

 ## AI Usage & Judgement — How AI Was Used
 - **Code discovery**: I used AI to summarize app architecture and source code, analyze WCAG (accessibility standard) locators (accessibilityId, labels), and create a strategy for adding `testID` to make the application testable.
 Later, when the app was ready to test, it bootstrapped key files (WDIO config, project setup documentation, Page Object Model (POM) generated with screen dumps, tests).
 - **Documentation drafting**: Used AI to generate this and other documents in this repo, reviewed the document, and checked for accuracy of file-linked references.
-- **Test locator stability**: Created selector conventions for stable `testID` patterns, created locator mapping YAMLs.
+- **Test locator stability**: Created selector conventions for stable `testID` patteReact Natives, created locator mapping YAMLs.
 Utilize these YAMLs for generating and correcting locators in page object model files to reduce rework and trace locator changes.
 - **CI config generation and failure analysis**: Created CI config for automated test runs on GitHub Actions, analyze failures, and fix issues on CI runs.
 - **Test execution and fixes**: Used AI to analyze test failures and prompted it to suggest the probable root cause and possible fixes.
 Chose optimal fixes among the suggestions when AI provided options; and nudged for better analysis and course-corrected when I knew from experience that AI suggestions were wrong or not in the right direction.